Joe Bryant

-Joseph Washington Bryant (born October 19, 1954), nicknamed "Jellybean", is an American former professional basketball player and coach.
+Joseph Washington "Jellybean" Bryant (October 19, 1954 – July 15, 2024) was an American professional basketball player and coach.
 He played for the Philadelphia 76ers, San Diego Clippers, and Houston Rockets of the National Basketball Association (NBA).
 He also played for several teams in Italy and one in France.
 Bryant was the head coach of the WNBA's Los Angeles Sparks from 2005 to 2007 and returned to that position for the remainder of the 2011 WNBA season.
-Bryant has also coached in Italy, Japan, and Thailand.
+Bryant also coached in Japan and Thailand.
+He was the father of the late basketball player Kobe Bryant.

 Professional career

 Philadelphia 76ers (1975–1979)

-After starring at La Salle University, Bryant, a 6'9" (2.06 m) forward, was drafted in the first round by the Golden State Warriors in the 1975.
-Before the season started, though, he was traded to his hometown team, the Philadelphia 76ers, where he played for four seasons.
-In his second season, the 1976–1977 76ers team, featured NBA all-stars Julius Erving, Doug Collins, and George McGinnis, they reached the 1977 NBA Finals, but eventually lost to the Portland Trail Blazers, 4 games to 2.
+After starring at La Salle University, he was drafted by the Golden State Warriors but traded to his hometown team, the Philadelphia 76ers, where he played for four seasons.
+In his second season, on the 1976–77 76ers, he played alongside NBA all-stars Julius Erving, Doug Collins, and George McGinnis.
+The team reached the 1977 NBA Finals, eventually losing to the Portland Trail Blazers, 4 games to 2.

 San Diego Clippers (1979–1982)

 Before the 1979–1980 season, the Sixers traded Bryant to the San Diego Clippers, where he spent three seasons.
 In the first game of the 1979–1980 season, played at home against the Los Angeles Lakers, Bryant memorably had a slam dunk over center Kareem Abdul-Jabbar.
-Despite the dunk and a 46-point effort by teammate Lloyd Free (who had also been his teammate on the Sixers), the Lakers prevailed on a game-winning sky hook by Abdul-Jabbar.

-Houston Rockets (1982-1983)
+Houston Rockets (1982–1983)

-Following the 1981 season, Bryant played one season for the Houston Rockets.
+Following the 1981 season, Bryant was traded to the Houston Rockets, where he played one season, his last in the NBA.

 Europe (1983–1992)

-Bryant played overseas in Italy and France from 1982–1992.
+Bryant played overseas in Italy and France from 1982 to 1992, playing for Italian teams Sebastiani Rieti, Standa Reggio Calabria, Olimpia Pistoia, and Reggiana and French team Mulhouse.
 He ended his playing career in 1992.